Efficient Zeroth-Order Federated Finetuning of Language Models on Resource-Constrained Devices

 \subsubsection{\ac{METHOD} Server}

 We first discuss the proposed \ac{FL} design.
-In each round $r$, the server starts by broadcasting the model parameters $\theta^{r}$ and the number of perturbations for each block (i.e., $P_{1}$ and $P_{2}$).
-Each client trains the model for the $K$ steps on its local data, as we discuss in detail in \cref{subsec:client_trianing}.
-After a client finishes its steps, it uploads only the vectors of projected gradients $G$ and seeds $S$ used in the training for each block, which are independent of the model parameters.
+In each round $r$, the server broadcasts the model parameters $\theta^{r}$, the cutoff layer $l$, and the number of perturbations for each block (i.e., $P_{1}$ and $P_{2}$).
+Each client trains the model for the $K$ steps on its local data, then uploads only the vectors of scalar gradients $G_1$ and $G_2$ and seeds $S_1$ and $S_2$ used in the training for each block.
+The server is responsible for reconstructing the exact model for each client after $K$ steps.
+It performs the same parameter updates as those performed on the client $c$ using the learning rate $\mu$, perturbation vectors (regenerated from seeds $S_{1}^{c}$ and $S^{c}_{2}$), and the corresponding scalar gradient (from $G_{1}$ and $G_{2}$) for each step $k$ (\Cref{alg:fl_server}).

-The server is responsible for reconstructing the exact model for each client after $K$ steps by regenerating the perturbation vectors, using the seeds $S^{c}$ provided by the client $c$.
-It performs the same parameter updates using the learning rate $\mu$ and the gradients computing the same parameter updates using $\mu$, $P$ and $G$ as illustrated in \Cref{alg:fl_server}.
-Importantly, this reconstruction does not require carrying out any forward pass or access to the training data on the device.
-Finally, the server averages all the clients models similar to FedAvg and starts another round.
-The proposed round design is provided in \Cref{fig:FLDesign}.
+Importantly, this reconstruction does not require carrying out any forward passes on the server or access to the training data of the devices.
+It introduces only a minor overhead associated with replaying $K$ local update steps of participating clients on the server, which is insignificant relative to training time.
+Finally, the server averages all the clients models and starts another round (see \Cref{fig:FLDesign}).